$79.99 - $89.99

-Find men's lacrosse sticks and women's lacrosse sticks from leading brands, like STX®, Brine®, and Nike®.
+Find men's lacrosse sticks and women's lacrosse sticks from the best lacrosse stick brands, like STX®, Brine®, and Nike®.
 Lacrosse sticks are available in a variety of materials and constructions-so you're sure to find the right fit for your game.

-Get in the game: Shop the full lacrosse gear collection at DICK'S Sporting Goods.
+Get in the game: Shop the full lacrosse gear collection or at DICK'S Sporting Goods.